-- (7) If you are opening a new store that is not a branch store or a conversion, and you do not also own an existing separate business that uses a point-of-sale computer system, we require that you purchase or lease or finance your point of sale computer system from Epicor Software Corporation (formerly Activant). - (8) Participation in a regional advertising group is voluntary and each store decides whether or not to participate.
-Retailers from time to time form regional advertising groups that work together and contribute monies to fund regional marketing programs including digital advertising, paid search programs, social media marketing, regional television and audio spots, billboards, direct mail campaigns, sports sponsorships and sponsorship of local events.
+- (7) If you are opening a new store that is not a branch store or a conversion, and you do not also own an existing separate business that uses a point-of-sale computer system, we require that you purchase or lease or finance your point of sale computer system from Epicor Software Corporation. - (8) Participation in a regional advertising group is voluntary and each store decides whether or not to participate.
+Retailers from time to time form regional advertising groups that work together and contribute monies to fund regional marketing programs including television, radio (terrestrial & streaming,) digital, social and regional events.
 We currently support retailers' regional advertising efforts by offering 100 percent Matching Funds of up to \$2,400 per store per year for market level advertising plans.
-In addition, retailers participating in the Matching Funds program are eligible to receive additional funds under our 20/20 Vision strategy.
+In addition, retailers participating in the Matching Funds program are eligible to receive additional funds under our 20/20 Vision strategy (2021 Matching funds will be based on the current 2020 Higher Ground strategy).
 If 50 percent of the regional advertising group achieves either Platinum or Pinnacle status, they receive one and one-half times the match.
 If 75 percent of the group achieves either Platinum or Pinnacle status, they receive two times the match.
+Print and sports sponsorships are not allowed within the Matching Funds program.
 We retain the right to form, change, dissolve or merge groups of regional or local members for the purpose of advertising from time to time.
 Other than offering the Matching Funds program, which may be modified or discontinued at any time, our role in regional and local advertising is to help the retailers develop optional annual advertising strategies and plans.
 Ace bills the participating retailers on a quarterly basis and assists in the planning and execution of the advertising campaign. - (9) Retail Loss Prevention is a part of the Property/Loss Prevention Department.
 Participation in the programs or services or purchase of products offered is optional, most of which are offered by unaffiliated third-party vendors.
 Prices will vary depending upon the equipment desired or level of service requested.
 For example, prices for background screening range from \$30 \$43 for a single search.
 In-store loss prevention products start at \$50 and increase with product type, quality and quantity.
 Some of these services and products will be billed by Ace directly to your store statement.
 In-store consulting, auditing, training, and investigations are available for fees beginning at \$500, with fees increasing for additional services, if any, that you request.
 All in-store investigations are provided by unaffiliated third-party vendors and are billed directly to you by the vendor.
 General consulting, auditing, training and services through the Professional Retailer Services program will be billed directly to your store's statement.